exonum/exonum-doc/src/home/design-overview.md

 ### Data storage table types

-Exonum support multiple types of data tables.
+Exonum supports multiple types of data tables.
 While List and Map are the usual ways to store data, the following two are more complicated and interesting.
 Their main purpose is to provide a proof mechanism for stored values.